TimpaniUmbra/TimpaniUmbraWebsite/content/Pokemon TTRPG/OC Showcase - Anita Cosia.md

 The next morning, when the others headed off on their own errands, Anita realized she suddenly had an additional Pokémon: a Tynamo from the Poké ball retrieved from the grunt she and Combee knocked out.
 Since her and Selene needed to speak further with the Rangers on their Stygian run-in, she decided to check with them on this Pokémon's owner.

 #### Professor Olive, and New Goals
 At the Ranger's office, Selene and Anita gave their accounts of the events that had transpired the previous night, making extra sure to leave out Rio's name since he was still, for all intents, a criminal.
-During this, they learned that the Tynamo had actually belonged to the grunt; Anita decided to keep of the Pokémon and keep an eye out for the original owner while promising to give her a good home in the interim (and beyond if needed).
+During this, they learned that the Tynamo had actually belonged to the grunt; Anita decided to keep the Pokémon and keep an eye out for the original owner while promising to give her a good home in the interim (and beyond if needed).

 The regional professor, Olive, was also present during the meeting with the Rangers, and afterward asked to meet with the *three* of them at his lab.
 Wary, the party decided to meet with him to see what he had to say.
 While he was, frankly, weird and kinda creepy, he agreed to sponsor the three of them, giving them all Pokedexes to take into the world and begin learning more about Pokémon with.
 This also helped Selene out, as she had been planning to begin her Pokémon League journey in Turffield.